jmmuller/MMVII_topo_course/presentation.md

  * no obs code 8 (#FIX + 5)
  * no deactivated obs (skips obs with sigma<0)
  * coordinates constraints are not taken into account in statistics (for now)
- * approximative sigma0 is computed only on topo obs (no GCP or photo for now)
  * better initialization!?
  * ellipsoidal model
  * refraction coefficient is fixed (for now)